Chingzilla/go-back-n/README.md

 * Packets are properly stored in window
 * Writes packets to disk
 * Logging
+* Exits cleanly at end of file

 .Client:
 * Sends packets
 * Adjusts window to server (flow control)
 * Recovers for when window size = 0
 * Limits packets send by storing sent state
-* Resends packets after timeout
+* Resends packets after timeout of 50ms
 * Logging

 Known Issues
 ============
 1. client segfaults on break of main loop.
 Really weird bug where break or exit() causes the program to segfult
-2. server doesn't detect end-of-file and waits indefinitely.
-3. Timeout is too fast (nano-seconds vs micro-seconds)?

 Copyright
 =========